Nextivity updates on CEL-FI QUATRA 4000 market reception and looks ahead to 5G.

 For millimeter wave 5G, he sees pervasive coverage, along with in-building-focused investment, as “still a ways out.
 We are a network enhancement, extender, improver technology.
 We need a certain amount of penetration and pervasiveness with the network coverage before we really start to add value.”

-Cel-Fi QUATRA 4000 is a hybrid active DAS solution geared toward middleprise commercial buildings.
-The solution comprises network units, coverage units, and a variety of antenna options that use Cat 5e cabling and Power over Ethernet to solve in-building connectivity problems quickly and cost-effectively.
+CEL-FI QUATRA 4000 is a hybrid active DAS solution geared toward middleprise commercial buildings.
+The solution comprises network units, coverage units, and a variety of antenna options that use category cabling and Power over Ethernet to solve in-building connectivity problems quickly and cost-effectively.

 Key features include: